Aider-AI/aider/aider/website/_posts/2024-09-26-architect.md

 The Architect/Editor approach splits this into two inference steps, possibly using two different LLMs:

-1. Ask how to solve the coding problem (Architect).
+1. Solve the coding problem (Architect).
 2. Turn the proposed solution into a series of well formed code edits (Editor).

-The Architect/Editor approach allows the Architect to focus on solving the coding problem and describe the solution however comes naturally to it.
+The Architect/Editor approach allows the Architect to focus on solving the coding problem and *describe the solution however comes naturally to it*.
 Similarly, the Editor can focus all of its attention on properly formatting the edits without needing to reason much about how to solve the coding problem.